seung-cha/ARI2_tor_source/README.md

 # TOR source code
-Source code for my Taste of Research source code.
+Source code for my Taste of Research project.

 To run it make sure to export `LLAMA_FILE` that points to a llama model: